sequana/fastqc/README.rst

 - falco (optional)

-For Linux users, we provide singularity images available through within the **damona** project (https://damona.readthedocs.io).
+For Linux users, we provide apptainer/singularity images available through the **damona** project (https://damona.readthedocs.io).

-To mak use of them, initiliase the pipeline with the --use-singularity option and everything should be downloaded automatically for you, which also guarantees reproducibility::
+To make use of them, initiliase the pipeline with the --use-apptainer option and everything should be downloaded automatically for you, which also guarantees reproducibility::

-    sequana_fastqc --input-directory data --use-singularity
+    sequana_fastqc --input-directory data --use-apptainer --apptainer-prefix ~/images

 .. image:: https://raw.githubusercontent.com/sequana/fastqc/main/sequana_pipelines/fastqc/dag.png